For daily wit & wisdom, sign up for the Almanac newsletter.

 From plastic pots and cinderblocks to whiskey barrels and wheelbarrows, almost anything that holds soil can be gardened in.
 The final important factor to consider is what the container is made out of.
 These days, containers come in all sorts of types, each with its upsides and downsides.
 Here are a few of the most popular container materials:

-• Plastic: Plastic pots come in all sorts of shapes, colors, and sizes, which makes them one of the most popular choices for container gardening.
+Plastic: Plastic pots come in all sorts of shapes, colors, and sizes, which makes them one of the most popular choices for container gardening.
 Plastic pots also tend to be the cheapest option.
 They are relatively lightweight, hold in moisture well, and are easy to clean and reuse for many gardening seasons down the line.
 If you’re growing edibles, be sure to choose pots made out of food-grade plastic so that chemicals won’t leach into the soil.

-• Ceramic (terra-cotta): Ceramic pots are another popular choice.
+Ceramic (terra-cotta): Ceramic pots are another popular choice.
 They tend to be more decorative than plastic pots but are also quite a bit heavier—especially when filled with soil.
-Ceramic pots come in glazed or unglazed styles; the main difference being that glazed pots hold in more moisture than unglazed pots.
+Ceramic pots come in glazed or unglazed styles; the main difference is that glazed pots hold in more moisture than unglazed pots.
 The great thing about ceramic pots is that the clay is porous, which allows some level of air and water to flow through it.
-This ensures that soil doesn’t get overly wet, but also means that soil in (unglazed) clay pots will dry out more quickly than in plastic pots.
+This ensures that soil doesn’t get overly wet, but it also means that soil in (unglazed) clay pots will dry out more quickly than in plastic pots.
 Additionally, ceramic pots are susceptible to cracking in cold weather, so they should be emptied and stored in a sheltered area through the winter.

-• Fabric: Fabric pots have become more popular in recent years thanks to their lightweight nature and the breathability they offer.
+Fabric: Fabric pots have become more popular in recent years thanks to their lightweight nature and the breathability they offer.
 They often come with handles, too, which makes moving them around very easy.
 Plus, they can be washed and reused fairly easily.
 The fabric allows air and water to easily flow through it, which is beneficial to plants’ roots, as they are encouraged to become more fibrous and, therefore, more efficient at taking in water and nutrients.
 One downside to fabric pots is that they dry out rather quickly, so consistent watering will be required.

 Again, almost anything can be used as a container, so get creative!
 Hanging baskets make good use of extra space, and herbs, cherry tomatoes, and strawberries grown at eye level can be easily tended and harvested.
 Use whiskey barrels (a wooden half-barrel can yield an amazing amount of food), buckets, baskets, boxes, bath- and other tubs, window boxes, and troughs—anything that holds soil.
 Just be sure that it has drainage holes in the bottom and is a size that you can manage.